CJS2030: Access

 Scholarships are at the heart of our mission to represent the world that journalism covers.

 The goal?
-To ignite the careers of our students and support local and nonprofit news.
+To ignite the careers of our students and support local newsrooms.
 Providing generous scholarship support when students enter the School, and supporting new graduates when they start their careers in journalism, are ways the institution can achieve this.

-Plus: this admission cycle, for the first time in the Columbia Journalism School's history, prospective students can apply to its degree programs at no cost.
+Plus: this admission cycle, prospective students can apply to its degree programs at no cost.

 This is another stake in the School’s commitment to fostering an inclusive media landscape as part of this CJS2030 initiative.